 Gregory was born to Anglican Christian parents and was baptized and raised in the Anglican Church of Canada.
 He was confirmed at age 13.
 In his teenage years he discovered a world full of religious diversity and began to explore and study other traditions.

 He has studied at the local Buddhist centre, he invites Mormons, Jehovah's Witnesses, and evangelical Christians into his home for lively debate and discussion.
 He spent over six months learning about Mormonism.
 He converted to Wicca in 1998.
 His journey through Paganism has not been a consistent experience, he began by embracing a hard polytheistic worldview.
 Overtime his studies in science led him to adopt a soft polytheistic point of view.
 This eventually led to a reluctant admission of atheism.
-Gregory currently considers himself to be an epistemological atheist, but one who believes that religion is more than a set of beliefs.
-It is a way in which humans choose to live their lives and to relate to a world which is bigger, older and more important than themselves.
+But age and experience turned him back from atheism to a more subtle and nuanced conception of Deity.
+Gregory believes that religion is more than a set of beliefs and practices.
+And divinity is much more than just what someone believes, because the beliefs of any given individual changes over their lifetime.
+Religion is a way in which humans choose to live their lives, to relate to their fellow man and to a world which is bigger, older and more important than themselves.

-Religiously, Gregory considers himself to be a pantheist, and with a trusted collegue he continues to participate in and teach the rites and practices of British Traditional Wicca.
+Religiously, Gregory considers himself to be a duotheist, a polytheist and a pantheist at the same time, and with a trusted collegue he continues to participate in and teach the rites and practices of British Traditional Wicca.
 He believes that religion is largely arational.
 But that human beings have many non-rational practices and are driven personally by many arational inclinations.
 Including our carnal desires, our enjoyment of humour and comedy, and our abundant creativity in storytelling.
 These quirks of the human condition are not without their negative side effects, but if we stoically shed ourselves of all our passions we would leave behind much of what it means to be human.

 Gregory believes that the universe as we know it emerged, at the big bang, from an eternal primal chaos.
 There is no conscious, willful or planned purpose to the existence of our universe.
-But that Nature is more wonderful, more complex, more nuanced and rich than philosophical dualists intuitively believe.
-It has the capacity to manifest purpose and intelligence, as evidenced by our own existence.
-And if it be our desire to honour and thank someone or something for our lives, then the only legitimate object of that thanks and honour is the totality of Nature itself.
+But that divinity permeates reality and divine attributes become manifest through the unfolding of the world.
+Nature is more wonderful, more complex, more nuanced and rich than philosophical dualists intuitively believe.
+It not only has the capacity but it is its essential divine nature to manifest purpose and intelligence, as evidenced by our own existence.
+And if it be our desire to honour and thank someone or something for our lives, then the most legitimate object of that thanks and honour is the divine totality of Nature itself.
 That some people choose to call this totality, this object of thanks, God, or Gods, or nothing at all, is entirely a matter of their personal life.